yanghuafang/camera-map-localization/CONTRIBUTING.md

 1. Run full unit tests and `./scripts/run_benchmark.sh` (or at least `--filter smoke`).
 2. Note behavior changes in the PR description (RMSE, match rate, latency).
+3. Update [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md) if the pipeline order or measurements change.

 ## What not to commit